 The purpose of control of nuclear material, that is, nuclear material safeguards, is to ensure that nuclear materials are not diverted from peaceful use to the production of nuclear weapons.
 The safeguards sys-tem is based on the Treaty on Non-Proliferation of Nuclear Weapons (NPT), which came into force in 1970.
 The recognised five nuclear weapon States - the USA, Russia, France, China and Great Britain - have undertaken not to transfer nuclear weapons or other nuclear explosive devices to any non-nuclear-weapon recipient or to in any way assist them in acquiring such devices.
 Non-nuclear-weapon States Parties to the Treaty have committed not to participate in any nuclear weapons projects.
 They also accept the international safeguards of the IAEA in all peaceful nuclear activities within their territory.

-In June 2009, 189 countries had joined the NPT.
-Countries which are not parties to the treaty include Israel, India, Pakistan and the Democratic People's Republic of Korea.
+In February 2023, 191 countries had joined the NPT.
+Countries which are not parties to the treaty include Israel, India, Pakistan, the Democratic People's Republic of Korea and South Sudan.

 Comprehensive Nuclear-Test-Ban Treaty (CTBT)

 Negotiations proposing a ban on all nuclear tests began in the UN Conference on Disarmament in 1982.
 The matter was prepared for a long time and finally in 1996, the UN General Assembly adopted the proposal on a comprehensive ban on nuclear testing.
 India, Bhutan and Libya were the only countries that objected to the decision.
-As of June 2009, 180 states have signed and 148 states ratified the Treaty.
+As of June 2009, 177 states have ratified and 9 more states signed but not ratified the Treaty.
 The Treaty enters into force when 44 states listed in an Annex to the Treaty have signed and ratified it.